NicoleZFortuna/Rpackages/README.md

   ...
 }
 ```

+Again, note that each line of the documentation is begins with `#'`.
+This is required for the `roxygen2` function to recognise that this
+information should be treated as documentation.

 The most important things to include in your package documentation is
 the title, the parameters, and to specify if the function will be